Ymir, British Columbia: History

 The railway soon became part of the Great Northern Railway fold and its subsequent rebranding.
 The stop was 4.4 mi northeast of Boulder Mill, and 7.2 mi southwest of Hall.
 Passenger train service ceased in 1951.
 In 1997, the railway (which had been abandoned in 1989) was acquired by the Government of British Columbia for recreational purposes.
 The rail corridor was transformed into the Salmo-Troup Rail Trail after the rails were removed in 1999.

 An expanding mining industry increased the population and corresponding building activity.
 This included a hospital, post office, 11 hotels (two of which still stand), a firehall (also standing), a schoolhouse, a police station, churches, and other businesses and residences.
 By 1897, about 40 buildings existed and the population was approximately 800 in the town and 400 in the immediate area.
 John McLeod was the inaugural postmaster 1897–1904.

 In 1911, the Salmo–Ymir road opened.
 In 1923, the Nelson–Ymir road opened, completing the last link in the Nelson–Spokane highway (now Highway 6).

 Several fires destroyed most of the original buildings, notably in 1903, 1922, and 1933.
 The fire in 1933 was particularly ferocious, destroying the hospital, which had been considered one of the finest in the Kootenays.

 Mining briefly revived again during World War I and when the US Gold Reserve Act of 1934 significantly increased the statutory price of gold, but labour shortages during World War II hampered production.
 Mining never recovered, but exploration continues in the area.

 In 1945, the population was approximately 125; its lowest since 1896.

 The village consists of a store, two historic hotels, a fire hall, a restored historic schoolhouse, a church, a community hall, and various residential properties.
 The location is mainly a bedroom community for the nearby cities of Nelson and Castlegar.

 Demographics

 The census population was 245 in 2016, 231 in 2011, and 233 in 2006.

 Arts and culture

 Ymir hosts the annual Tiny Lights Festival in late July.

+The proprietor of the Hotel Ymir, Hans Wilking, is the owner of an art collection estimated to be valued at $2 million, featuring over 400 paintings and sculptures from the likes of Norval Morrisseau, and E. J. Hughes.
+Most works featured in the collection are displayed in the Hotel Ymir, however his most valuable pieces are stored in a facility in the nearby town of Salmo.